aliemrahpekesen/mappers-benchmark/README.md

 #mappers-benchmark
-You can find MapStruct-Selma-Dozer-Orika-ManualMapping benchmark results i this repo
+You can find MapStruct-Selma-Dozer-Orika-ManualMapping benchmark results in this repo

 just run app with an argument.
-You can find arguments desctiptions and test results in below;
+You can find arguments descriptions and test results below;

 -d : DOZER // -s : SELMA // -o : ORIKA // -m : MANUAL // -ms : MAPSTRUCT